jaegertracing/jaeger/README.md

 # Jaeger - a Distributed Tracing System

 Jaeger, inspired by [Dapper][dapper] and [OpenZipkin](https://zipkin.io),
-is a distributed tracing system released as open source by [Uber Technologies][ubeross].
+is a distributed tracing system released as an open-source by [Uber Technologies][ubeross].
 It can be used for monitoring microservices-based distributed systems:

   * Distributed context propagation